 Temperatures on Denali have reached -75° F with a windchill of a frigid -118° F. Weather stations on Denali have recorded winds of over 100 miles an hour, with one unofficial recording reaching 188 miles per hour in 2003.

-In the continental United States, California’s Mount Whitney in the Sierra Nevada is the highest peak.
+In the contiguous United States, California’s Mount Whitney in the Sierra Nevada is the highest peak.
 Mount Whitney soars 14,505 feet above sea level and is the 11th highest peak in the United States (sorry, California- the top 10 highest summits are all in Alaska).